maavumich/project0/docs/assignment.md

 Need to link to @necktards slides.

 ### Exercise 4:
+*Part 1:* In Exercise 3 you created a program that could print a vector.
+Move your code from exercise 3 into a function.

-Write a sorting algorithm.
+*Part 2:* Write a sorting algorithm.
 Your task is to sort a vector of words alphabetically.
 Given the list {banana, pear, apple} your program should output {apple, banana, pear}.

 Write your implementation in exercise4.cpp.